rufus-stone/hamarr/README.md

 ## Installation

-You can either clone the repo and pop the contents of the include folder into your project, or use git submodules.
+As Hamarr is header-only, you can either clone the repo and pop the contents of the include folder into your project, or use git submodules.
 For example:

 ```shell
 git submodule add git@github.com:rufus-stone/hamarr.git